 If the CDC affirms a call to ordained ministry, together with the sponsoring priest and vestry, an aspirant becomes a nominee.
 Nominees are to request an application packet from the Diocesan Office.
-While this application will include psychological and physical examinations as well as a background check as required by canons, this information will be seen only by the Bishop and the Canon to the Ordinary unless there is an issue, which merits the information being characterized to others on the Commission.
+This application will include psychological and physical examinations as well as a background check as required by canons, and this information will be seen only by the Bishop, Canon to the Ordinary, Bishop's Executive Assistant, and the members of the Commission on Ministry and Standing Committee.
 In all cases this, and all other information gathered, is treated with the utmost confidentiality.